Cognitive Development in 3-5 Year Olds

 The preschool period is a time of rapid growth along a number of developmental measures, not the least of which is children’s thinking abilities, or cognition.
 Across this time period, children learn to use symbolic thought, the hallmarks of which are language and symbol use, along with more advanced pretend play.
 Children this age show centration of thought, meaning their focus is limited to one aspect of a situation or object.
 Memory abilities come online and children show their own ways of categorizing, reasoning, and problem solving.

 Memory is the ability to acquire, store, and recall information or experiences across time.
 It is not until age 3 that children can reliably do this, although they remain better at recognition than recall, and they do not show the ability to spontaneously use mnemonic strategies to assist remembering for a number of years.
 Preschoolers use language to encode and compare information for later retrieval; thus, talking about events increases children’s memory of them.
-Try this simple memory game.
 Want to work on phonics and memory at the same time?
 Check out this fun Clifford game.

 Russian researcher Lev Vygotsky believed cognition advanced through social interactions and problem solving.
 Vygotsky’s work demonstrates that with the support of a More Knowledgeable Other (MKO) (adult or more skilled peer), children’s ability shows marked increase, as long as the interactions were not too advanced for the child’s present level of skill.
 He believed the right level of challenge would be in the child’s “Zone of Proximal Development (ZPD),” which would be optimized by scaffolding (support and guidance that the MKO would provide without taking over).